Friday, June 13, 2025

 Track Your Progress

-Keep track of every milestone to see how far you’ve come.
-Use apps like Strava or a notebook to log your runs.
+Track every milestone to see how far you’ve come.
+Log your runs using apps like Strava or a notebook.
 Seeing your progress boosts your confidence.

 Set reminders to check your progress every week.
 It helps you stay on track.